2022 Edmonton Elks season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2022 CFL draft took place on May 3.
 The Elks had the first overall pick, but traded down to the fourth selection following a trade with the Montreal Alouettes for the playing rights for Carter O'Donnell.
 The team acquired additional first and third round selections after trading Kyle Saxelid and Grant McDonald to the Hamilton Tiger-Cats.
 The Elks also traded a second-round pick to the Toronto Argonauts in exchange for Nick Arbuckle.
 The team had ten selections in the eight-round draft due to being awarded a territorial selection in the second round.